realzhangliu/dist/README.md

 `GameDataAnalysis.ipynb` analysis of data from `PyDraughts.py`

+## How to run the game

+    pip3 install pygame numpy
+    python3 PyDraughts.py

 ## How to run as order by dissertation

 1. get and analysis the result from algorithms' competition by running `GymQLearning.ipynb`